-- 1. Mechanical Sciences & Energy (excludes Aerospace) judging will take place on Monday, August 1 at 9 AM in the Cultural Arts Exhibit Hall. - 2.
-Aerospace judging will take place at 2 PM on Monday, August 1 at 9 AM in the Cultural Arts Exhibit Hall. - 3.
+- 1. Mechanical Sciences & Energy (excludes Aerospace) judging will take place on Monday, July 31 at 9 AM in the Cultural Arts Exhibit Hall. - 2.
+Aerospace judging will take place at 1:30 PM on Monday, July 31 in the Cultural Arts Exhibit Hall. - 3.
 Parents/guardians & spectators are asked to wait in the general seating area, while interviews are taking place. - 4.
 All exhibits are interviewed for the 4-H Show. - 5.
-Table top displays are limited to 2' wide x 15" deep and maximum poster size is 22" x 30"; unless specifically noted in the project description. - 6.
+Table top displays are limited to 2' wide x 15" deep and maximum poster size is 22" x 30"; unless specifically noted in the exhibit description. - 6.
 Rockets are allowed 3'x3' table space.
 Rockets over 4' tall may be placed on the floor. - 7.
-Woodworking exhibits larger than $3' \times 3'$ or 4' tall will be placed on the floor. - 8.
+Woodworking exhibits larger than 3' x 3' or 4' tall will be placed on the floor. - 8.
 All rockets should be displayed on a stable launch pad, no engine. - 9.
 Limited to one exhibit per class. - 10.
 Electricity, internet connection, or computers will NOT be provided for any exhibits.